 - Complete the Release to Return to Work form and have your healthcare provider complete the "Healthcare Provider's Statement." - At least two days prior to returning to work, notify your supervisor you are released and provide the date you will return to work. - If your medical release does not have medical restrictions, show your supervisor the Release to Return to work form.
-Then, forward the form to Human Resources. - If your medical release is with restrictions, you may coordinate with Human Resources.
-Human Resources Equal Opportunity, Affirmative Action, and Disability Services (EAD) if you have medical restrictions.
+Then, forward the form to Human Resources. - 2.
+If your medical release has restrictions, you may coordinate with Human Resources and the Vanderbilt Equal Opportunity and Access Office (EOA).